 - For more information on examples of GeoJSON data record formatting, see GeoJSON specification.

-- Query parameters can be specified separately in the Parameters property or constructed as part of the URL property.
+- Query parameters can be specified separately in the Parameters property or constructed as part of the URL parameter.

 - This output connector assumes the external web server or web service will accept HTTP/POST requests without requiring authentication.
 For external websites requiring authentication, consider creating a custom output connector which uses the GeoJSON Outbound Adapter and an HTTP Outbound Transport that supports basic, certificate, or OAuth authentication.